ThanTranNghiep/KubernetesCluster/install-cluster-OL8.md

 # Install Kubernetes Cluster using kubeadm
-Follow this documentation to set up a Kubernetes cluster on __CentOS 7__.
+Follow this documentation to set up a Kubernetes cluster on __ORACLE LINUX 8.9__.

-This documentation guides you in setting up a cluster with one master node and one worker node.
+This documentation guides you in setting up a cluster with one master node and two worker node.

 ## Assumptions
 |Role|FQDN|IP|OS|RAM|CPU|